clamsproject/mmif-visualizer/README.md

 2. service-mbrs-ntscrm-01181182.wav
 3. service-mbrs-ntscrm-01181182.txt

 These files can be found in a compressed folder at `/input/example_files.zip`.
-They can be extracted anywhere on the host machine, as long as they are placed in the subdirectories `video`, `audio`, and `text` respectively.
+They can be extracted anywhere on the host machine, as long as they are placed in the subdirectories `video`, `audio`, and `text` respectively. (e.g. `/Users/Shared/archive/video`, etc.)

-According to the MMIF file, those three files should be found in the `/data` directory.
+According to the MMIF file, those three files should be found in their respective subdirectories in `/data`.
 The Flask server will look for these files in `static/data/video`, `static/data/audio` and `static/data/text`, amd those directories should point at the appropriate location:

 - If you run the visualizer in a Docker container, then the `-v` option in the docker-run command is used to mount the local data directory `/Users/shared/archive` to the `/data` directory on the container and the `static/data` symlink already points to that.
 - If you run the visualizer on your local machine without using a container, then you have a couple of options (where you may need to remove the current link first):